lachrist/aran/README.md

 * `AranSerialMax :: number`:
   The maximum serial number which can be found within the node's decedents.
   This is useful to speed up node search.
+* `AranRoot :: object`:
+  The program node from which the node originated.
+  This field is not enumerable to prevent `JSON.stringify` from complaining about circularity.
+* `AranRootSerial :: number`:
+  The serial number of the node's root.
 * `AranParent :: object | null`:
   The node's parent.
   If the node is of type `"Program"`, then this field will either refer to a direct eval call or it will be null.
   This field is not enumerable to prevent `JSON.stringify` from complaining about circularity.
-* `AranRoot :: object`:
-  The program node from which the node originated.
-  This field is not enumerable to prevent `JSON.stringify` from complaining about circularity.
 * `AranParentSerial :: number | null`:
-  The serial number of the node's parent.
-* `AranRootSerial :: number`:
-  The serial number of the node's root.
+  The serial number of the node's parent (if any).

 ### `aran = require("aran")({namespace, format, sandbox, pointcut, roots})`

 Create a new Aran instance.
-The options `namespace`, `sandbox` and `pointcut` can be modified during the lifetime of the instance.
+The options `namespace`, `format`, `sandbox` and `pointcut` can be modified during the lifetime of the instance.

 * `namespace :: string`, default `"__ARAN__"`:
   The name of the global variable holding the advice.
 * `format :: string | object`, default `"EstreeOptimized"`:
-  Defines the output format of `aran.weave` and `aran.setup`.
+  Defines the output format of `aran.weave(root, scope)` and `aran.setup()`.
   It can be an object resembling the modules of [/lib/build](/lib/build) or one of the string:
   * `"ESTree"`:
     Regular ESTree.